 Literary publishers don’t last forever.
 Two Ravens Press, based up in Ullapool and then on Lewis, published my third novel Glenfarron but then sold the name and business without telling me or their other authors.
 The imprint seems to have evaporated altogether, so I’m delighted to have the novel re-issued through Stupor Mundi.

-SM have also issued two collections of my short stories – The Morena & Other Stories, and then Terraferma & Other Stories.
+SM had already issued a collection of my short stories – The Morena & Other Stories, and there is now Terraferma & Other Stories.
 These both contain tales that have won a prize or two and have been broadcast by the BBC, but they would die a forgotten death unless gathered together.

 There’s also a collection of non-fiction essays – Beyond The Roadblocks – which includes amongst many other things the historical fiction essay introduced on the ‘Essays & Background’ page here.

 All this is only possible in the new world of e-books and ‘print on demand’ paperbacks.